The 2025 CSAW Experience

 I tried helping on random miscs and the 6 blind webs that were there, but I was focusing on fixing SquidAgent for the most time.

-AC utilizing the 2 chairs tech while Zia is just rawdogging the ground
+AC utilizing the 2-chair tech while Zia is just lying directly on the ground

 Day 2 (11/7)